andrewhsugithub/andrewhsugithub/README.md

 **`Software Engineer/Developer 🤘`**

 My name is Andrew Hsu, I'm a currently a sophomore student in National Chung Cheng University in Taiwan.
 I'm a Computer Science major and would love to try new things.
-I mainly work on frontend with React, but I'm currently learning backend and would also love to learn others.
+I mainly work on frontend with React.
+I'm currently learning/improving typescript and SQL and would also love to learn others.

 ---